techidaily/site-win11-tips/source/_posts/fixing-java-vm-not-found-issue-on-windows-devices.md

  Insufficient permission can prevent some Java apps from running on your computer.
 To fix the problem, run Java with administrative privilege.
 To run Java as an administrator on Windows, right-click on**Java.exe** and select**Run as administrator** .

  Alternatively, you can set the Java.exe to always run as administrator.
 This way, you don’t need to run Java with administrative privileges each time you want to launch it.
-Check out[how to always run a program as an administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) for more information.
+Check out [how to always run a program as an administrator](https://www.makeuseof.com/tag/always-run-apps-administrator-windows/) for more information.

 ## 4\.
 Increase the System Memory for Java